ROCm/rocBLAS/docs/source/install.rst

 You only need (dependencies + library) if you call rocBLAS from your code.
 The client contains the test and benchmark code.

-It is recommended that the script install.sh be used to build rocBLAS.
-If you need individual commands, they are also provided.

 Build library dependencies + library
 ------------------------------------